My collection of short stories, Saving Spike and other stories is available from Amazon and other online retailers in paperback and e-book.

 I’ve flipped back and forth between writing and academia throughout my working life.
-These days, I manage the two together as a part-time creative writer and part-time academic, working for The Open University.
+These days, I manage the two together as a part-time writer and part-time academic, working for The Open University.
 These two half-worlds often overlap in unexpected ways.

 This site is mostly about my life as a creative writer with pages of boasting about what has been published or performed.
-And of course, what self-respecting writer these days doesn’t have a blog.
+And what self-respecting writer these days doesn’t have a blog.
 Sometimes memoir, sometimes essay, sometimes art review, I write about books, writers and writing, language and political activism.

 The writing career highlights – my short stories have been published in several literary magazines and some of my stage plays have been professionally performed with the support of Arts Council England.
 Taking a break from scriptwriting, I find myself writing more and more essays.
 One of these was shortlisted by Wasafiri Magazine for their Life Writing Competition 2014 and a couple have found their way into literary magazines.
 Of course, there are a couple of novels.
 In truth, my third and fourth novels – the first two were never published and now seem like distant relatives long dead.
 The completed third and fourth novels have had sample chapters to agents and small publishers.
 Just a couple of positive nibbles, but no fish have bitten yet.